Need help? We've got answers.

 There are almost no substances into which MEYSPRING mica pigments will dissolve.
 That may seem like a hindrance at first, but it is the secret to mica’s versatility.
 From its natural state as a jagged mineral, mica intended for commercial or decorative use is typically ground into a fine powder.
 This powder is then dyed, and because it will not dissolve in most substances, it is incredibly stable.
 This feature allows pigmented mica to be added to almost any paints, adhesives, and resins to color them without modifying their inherent properties.

 MEYSPRING Pigments in Epoxy Resin

 How much MEYSPRING Mica Powder do I need to mix into Epoxy Resin for a vibrant color?

-We recommend using 1 - 3.5% of pigment powder in the total amount of Epoxy Resin by weight for a vibrant, fully opaque color.
+For a vibrant, fully opaque color, we recommend using 1% to 3.5% of pigment powder in the total amount of Epoxy Resin by weight.
 The greater the percentage of pigment you use, the more saturated the final color will be.
 Please keep in mind that adding more than 4% of pigment to any resin could affect the curing process.

 Will MEYSPRING micas create a solid color or be somewhat see-through when mixed into Epoxy Resin?

 The amount of pigment you use to color your resin will determine how translucent the final color will be.
 The recommended ratio in small projects is 1g of MEYSPRING pigment per 1 ounce of epoxy resin for a rich color.
 We always recommend starting by adding a tiny amount of pigment and continually increasing that amount until it produces the desired color and level of saturation.

 How many grams of MEYSPRING mica powder would be needed to color 500ml of epoxy?